mattwatsoncodes/restrict-content-by-role/readme.txt

 * An option to allow content, content and sub-content or just sub content to be restricted
 * An option to allow a custom redirect URL (overriding default redirect URL settings)
 * The ability to override parent content restrictions on sub-content (including the ability to make it public)
+* Works with the CMS Tree Page View plugin
 * An options page, with the following options:
  * Choose post types that the meta box should appear on
  * Choose the roles that will appear in the meta box to be restricted